 All Moreton Bay Region libraries will close at 12:00 PM on Tuesday 24 December 2024.
-The Mobile Library service will not operate on Tuesday 24 December 2024.All libraries will close at 6:00 PM on Tuesday, 31 December 2024, with the exception of Woodford Library, which will close at 5:00 PM as usual.
+The Mobile Library service will not operate on Tuesday 24 December 2024.All libraries will close at 6:00 PM on Tuesday, 31 December 2024.

 From birth, your child uses their senses to explore and make sense of the world.
 Sensory play stimulates these senses and supports brain and language development.
 Sensory play is also great for calming anxiety or frustration